Cost of LivingUpdated May 2026

 Is the Alabama state average different from Mobile's?

-Alabama's state average for rent prices is $1,485, which is actually higher than Mobile's $1,322.
-Mobile is one of the more affordable cities within Alabama for this category.
+Alabama's state average for rent prices is $1,007, which is lower than Mobile's average of $1,136.
+This means Mobile is on the pricier side even within its own state.

 How can I save money on rent prices in Mobile?